Extreme Learning Machine for the Characterization of Anomalous Diffusion from Single Trajectories (AnDi-ELM): Introduction

 As an organizer of the challenge, I had a great interest in the comparison of methods' performance, even beyond competition metrics.
 Specifically, I wondered whether it would be possible to obtain a respectable performance using an off-the-shelf ML approach that could be easily implemented by non-experts using limited computational resources.
 To this aim, I searched for a method complying with a list of requirements: ML-based; easy to code and fine-tune; short computational time for training on a regular CPU; a limited number of hyperparameters; possibility to be applied to all the tasks of the challenge with minimal modifications.
 In addition, to allow a fair comparison, training must be performed using only the public datasets provided to challenge participants.

 The choice fell on Extreme Learning Machine (ELM), a learning algorithm for single-hidden layer feedforward networks (SLFNs) proposed by Huang and coworkers~\cite{huang2004extreme, huang2006extreme}.
 In ELM, the output weights of hidden nodes are learned in a single step, which is essentially equivalent to learning a linear model.
 Therefore, ELM offers the advantage of low computational cost as compared to other ML approaches.
-Although its shallow architecture affects its performance for complex tasks, ELM has been applied to several real-world problems, including the identification of COVID-19 ~\cite{rajpal2020cov}, showing a good generalization capability~\cite{huang2006extreme}.
+Although its shallow architecture affects its performance for complex tasks, ELM has been applied to several real-world problems, including the identification of COVID-19 using features extracted from chest X-ray images ~\cite{rajpal2020cov}, showing a good generalization capability~\cite{huang2006extreme}.

 In this article, I describe AnDi-ELM, a method that combines ELM with feature engineering to tackle the 3 tasks of the AnDi challenge.
 Features were calculated using classical statistical estimators.
-For tasks 1 and 2, AnDi-ELM uses time-normalized mean absolute displacements, time-normalized mean squared displacements, and time-correlation of displacements; for task 3, the cumulative sum of squared displacements.
-Suitable architectures were chosen by estimating the generalization ability of several models, varying the number of hidden units.
+For tasks 1 and 2, AnDi-ELM uses estimations of the scaling exponents of the moments of the distribution of displacements~\cite{ferrari2001strongly}, and the time-correlation of displacements; for task 3, the cumulative sum of squared displacements.
+Suitable architectures were chosen by estimating the generalization ability of several models, varying the number of hidden units and the size of the training dataset.
 When applied to the challenge dataset, AnDi-ELM showed respectable results, with a MAE$=0.24$~--~$0.28$ for the regression of the anomalous diffusion exponent; a $F_1$-score$=0.74$~--~$0.85$ for model classification; and an overall RMSE$=57$~--~$60$ for changepoint detection.
 Best results were generally obtained for larger dimensions.
 The method is robust with respect to the magnitude of noise.
 When compared to other methods taking part in the challenge, AnDi-ELM ranked better for the classification task than the regression one.
-In the latter case, its score was highly penalized by limitations in determining the anomalous diffusion exponent of some nonergodic models, such as and the annealed transient time motion and the superdiffusive scaled Brownian motion.
+In the latter case, its score was strongly penalized by limitations in determining the anomalous diffusion exponent of some nonergodic models, such as and the annealed transient time motion and the superdiffusive scaled Brownian motion.